yuansliu/minicom/README.md

 Minicom is a tool for compressing short reads in FASTQ.
 The minicom program is written in C++11 and works on Linux.
 It is availble under an open-source license.

+Note: Minicom only compresses DNA sequences in the FASTQ file.
+It does not support to compress the whole FASTQ file.

 ## Download & Install

 	git clone https://github.com/yuansliu/minicom.git